cytoscape/cytoscape-manual/docs/Styles.md

 <a id="managing_styles"> </a>
 ## Managing Styles

-All Cytoscape Style settings are initially loaded from a default file that cannot be altered by users.
+All Cytoscape style settings are initially loaded from a default file that cannot be altered by users.
 When users make changes to the properties, a `session_syle.xml` file is saved in the session file.
 This means that if you save your session, you will not lose your properties.